-- ✓ Determine which force main air release valve is leaking, L1 force main runs west along the north side of La Costa Ave. and L2 along the south. - ✓ If the air release valve is connected to the duty force main, proceed to the station: responding field services operator must secure the pump station by turning off all pump controls at the hand off auto (HOA) switch, allowing the flow to go into emergency overflow basin.
+- ✓ Determine which force main air release valve is leaking, L1 force main runs west along the north side of La Costa Ave. and L2 along the south. - ✓ If the air release valve is connected to the duty force main, proceed to the station: If possible, isolate air vac valve from isolation point near air release valve.
+Then responding field services operator must secure the pump station by turning off all pump controls at the hand off auto (HOA) switch, allowing the flow to go into emergency overflow basin.
 Then immediately open the force main isolation valve that's not affected and close the affected force main isolation.
-Place pump controls HOA's back in auto, and verify flow and pump output. - ✓ If the air release valve is not connect to the duty force main, proceed to the stations force main valve vault - ✓ Turn the exhaust fan on (switch located on west wall) - ✓ Remove valve vault grading above the vault ladder, pull up ladder and make sure it locks into place. - ✓ Preform atmospheric check - ✓ Unlock lock and remove cable. - ✓ Open the desired force main by turning the valve wheel counter clock wise, after the valve is all the way opened turn the valve back clock wise one eighth quarter turn. - ✓ Close the desired force main valve by turning the valve clock wise, after the valve is all the way closed, turn the valve counter clock wise one eighth turn. - ✓ Re-installed cable through valve wheels and lock.
-(Cable and lock are in place to prevent unauthorized personnel opening or closing valves). - ✓ Check pump station flow to verify flow output, Log force main changes in Operators log book and on the pump station check sheet.
-(Notating the date, time and operator making changes). - ✓ Check all air release for leaks after force main changes have been made. - ✓ Notify Supervisor or Superintendent, call answering service for back up - ✓ Park truck in the safest area adjacent to the air release valve - ✓ Deploy any required safety devices; cones, rotating beacons, emergency flashers etc. - ✓ Remove the air release valve can lid
+Place pump controls HOA's back in auto, and verify flow and pump output. - ✓ If the air release valve is not connect to the duty force main, proceed to the stations force main valve vault - ✓ Turn the exhaust fan on (switch located on west wall) - Remove valve vault grading above the vault ladder, pull up ladder and make sure it locks into place. - ✓ Preform atmospheric check - ✓ Unlock lock and remove cable. - ✓ Open the desired force main by turning the valve wheel counter clock wise, after the valve is all the way opened turn the valve back clock wise one eighth quarter turn. - Close the desired force main valve by turning the valve clock wise, after the valve is all the way closed. - Re-installed cable through valve wheels and lock.
+(Cable and lock are in place to prevent unauthorized personnel opening or closing valves). - Check pump station flow to verify flow output, Log force main changes in Operators log book and on the pump station check sheet.
+(Notating the date, time and operator making changes). - ✓ Check all air release for leaks after force main changes have been made. - ✓ Notify Supervisor or Superintendent, call answering service for back up - ✓ Park truck in the safest area adjacent to the air release valve - ✓ Deploy any required safety devices; cones, rotating beacons, emergency flashers etc. - ✓ Remove the air release valve can lid - Insert the valve key into valve can, make sure the valve key is in the top of the isolation valve.